-WordPress is a Content Management System.
-A CMS is software that allows a website owner to update and manage the content and look of their own site through a web browser based interface, as well as a variety of apps depending on the system – a desktop app is also available for WordPress.
+WordPress is a Content Management System (CMS).
+A CMS is software that allows a website owner to update and manage the content and look of their own site through a web browser based interface, as well as a variety of apps depending on the system.

 WordPress – The World’s Most Popular CMS

 WordPress powers a growing number of websites – at October 2019, around 35% of the entire internet.
 That’s a lot.
 It also holds a 61% market share of all CMS in use.

 That’s great news for WordPress users – there’s a vast and accessible knowledge base covering everything you’d want to know about WordPress – from the basics to the technical stuff – and the momentum for continued development and improvement.